ccollicutt/ccollicutt.github.io/_posts/2019-05-18-devops-needs-a-factory.md

 # {{ page.title }}

 A few months ago I listened Kelsey Hightower speak at a function in Toronto.
-During that talk he said something that has stuck with me for the last few days, and that is that you need a factory.
+During that talk he said something that has stuck with me, and that is that you need a factory.

 ## DevOps Produces Artifacts